xplosionmind/old.tommi.space/_notes/public/Bugs and Feature Requests.md

 ---
 date: 2020-08-04
 updated: 2020-12-09
-tags: ["geek"]
+tags: geek
 permalink: /bugs
 redirect_from:
   - /feature-requests
   - /bugs-and-feature-requests
+---
-description: "The [apps](/apps) I use the most are open source software in active development.
+The [[Apps]] I use the most are open source software in active development.
 Often, I notice bugs or I have ideas of possible improvements but I rarely have time to file a proper issue for every bug or a exhaustive post for a feature request.
-Thus, in this list I quickly note all the thoughts which pop up in my mind, hoping some day I’ll find enough time to effectively share my reports."
+Thus, in this list I quickly note all the thoughts which pop up in my mind, hoping some day I’ll find enough time to effectively share my reports.
----

 ## Signal

 [Signal](https://signal.org) is the most secure and private messaging app in the world